Mithgol/fidomail2ipfs/README.md

 A compromise here is an URL that leads to a copy of Fidonet content — a copy wrapped in HTML5 and stored in [IPFS](https://ipfs.io/).
 The immutability of IPFS file entries is not a problem here (because a Fidonet echomail message is also typically not altered after it is broadcasted to the subscribers of an echomail area).

+## Main dependencies

+This module (`fidomail2ipfs`) mainly depends on the following Node.js modules to perform the necessary steps of its process:

+* The [Fidonet HTML](https://github.com/Mithgol/node-fidonet-fidohtml) module is used to convert the Fidonet message's text to its HTML representation.

+* The [EFGH](https://github.com/Mithgol/efgh/) module is used to convert the Fidonet message's metadata to an HTML representation of its header.

+* The [JavaScript IPFS API](https://github.com/ipfs/js-ipfs/) client library is used to save (in IPFS) the (previously generated) HTML.

 ## Installing fidomail2ipfs

 [![(npm package version)](https://nodei.co/npm/fidomail2ipfs.png?downloads=true&downloadRank=true)](https://npmjs.org/package/fidomail2ipfs)